rust-lang/book/nostarch/chapter12.md

 <!-- Old headings.
 Do not remove or links may break. -->

-<a id="extracting-logic-from-main"></a>
+<a id="extracting-logic-from-the-main-function"></a>

-### Extracting Logic from the main Function
+### Extracting Logic from main

 Now that we’ve finished refactoring the configuration parsing, let’s turn to the program’s logic.
-As we stated in “Separation of Concerns for Binary Projects”, we’ll extract a function named `run` that will hold all the logic currently in the `main` function that isn’t involved with setting up configuration or handling
+As we stated in “Separating Concerns in Binary Projects”, we’ll extract a function named `run` that will hold all the logic currently in the `main` function that isn’t involved with setting up configuration or handling